priyank21116/WorkigFE/README.md

 # About
 Its a React native mobile application.It  get and provide basic work like Electrician, Legal, IT Support ,Housekeeping, Maid ,delivery, etc. in few clicks.

-This is singal app for both serviceman as well as provider, user select domain when start searching,here app get branched into two, login,have separate , register screen as extra details is taken for serviceman registration, then after both have different set of screens -mapscreen screen ,profile screen , workdomain selection screen ,details, review, checkout ,extra.
+### - This is single app for both serviceman as well as work provider,the user chooses his role either as serviceman or Work Provider, login and thereafter app divides into 2 branches each has different set of screens, functionality,features and UI for a seamless experince to job seeker and job provider.

+### - Beside basic functionality like login, registering verification ->i have integrated functionalities like Google map for live location detaction for both client and Servicemanneardy by registering and computing latitude and longitude ,Push notifications.
+App linking enables animations, Calling through app, mesaaging , camera for face verification and various feature to choose domain ,read reviews,set a deal,Post reviews , If not satisfied with quality, raise a report.
+Etc

 ---
 ## App Demo:-  https://www.youtube.com/watch?v=aN1QZVn3QZw&ab_channel=PriyankGupta